hobrasoft-cz/PDFMU/README.md

 1. Go to "." in command line
 2. `doxygen Doxyfile`

-To inspect the documentation open "doxygen/html/index.html".
+To inspect the resulting documentation open "doxygen/html/index.html".